Querent-ai/querent-python-research/README.md

     Note right of User: Asynchronous Flow
 ```

-## Ease of use
+## Ease of Use

-with quetent writing scalable workflows atop any llm is just few lines of code.
+With Querent, creating scalable workflows with any LLM is just a few lines of code.

 ```python
 import asyncio